TJesionowski/english/gems/template-meta-programming.md

 # Template meta programming

-If you ever got in touch with *template meta programming* in C++ you will be relieved what tools D offers to make your life easier.
+If you ever worked with *template meta programming* in C++ you will be relieved to see the tools D offers to make your life easier.
 Template meta programming is a technique that enables decision-making depending on template type properties and thus allows to make generic types even more flexible